ranjitvaradi/spring-petclinic-teamcity-dsl/README.md

 # spring-petclinic-teamcity-dsl
-A script for TeamCity to build spring-petclinic project  for Test
+A script for TeamCity to build spring-petclinic project  for Test yes